fpcbeacon/beaconpresbychurch/README.md

 ### Line Wrapping

-In markdown putting a new text on the next line does **not** make it wrap in the actual page.
+In markdown putting text on the next line does **not** make it wrap in the actual page.
-Instead it will just continue on the same line.
+Instead, it will just continue on the same line.

 However, if you put an empy line between text, Markdown will treat it as a new paragraph.